anhr/TreeElementNodeJS/README.md

 ### myTreeView.removeAllBranches( elTree )

-Removes all branch from the tree
+Removes all branch from the tree.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |